jdhitsolutions/PSWorkItem/README.md

 ## TUI-Based Management Console

-Version 1.3.0 added a management console based the [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui) framework.
+Version 1.3.0 added a management console based on the [Terminal.Gui](https://github.com/gui-cs/Terminal.Gui) framework.

 ![console management](images/psworkitemconsole.png)

 Run [`Open-PSWorkItemConsole`](docs\Open-PSWorkItemConsole.md) or its alias *`wic`*.
 The form will open with your default database.
 You can type a new database path or use the Open Database command under Options.
 The file must end in `.db`.
-If you select a different database, you can use Options - Reset Form to reset to your default database.
+If you select a different database, you can use `Options - Reset Form` to reset to your default database.

 If you select an item from the table, it will populate the form fields.
 You can then update, complete, or remove the item.
-To create a new item, it is recommended that you first clear the form, (Options - Clear Form).
+To create a new item, it is recommended that you first clear the form (`Options - Clear Form`).
 Enter the PSWorkItem details and click the `Add PSWorkItem` button.

-__IMPORTANT__ This command relies on a specific version the Terminal.Gui assembly.
-You might encounter version conflicts from modules that use older versions of this assembly like `Microsoft.PowerShell.ConsoleGuiTools``.
+__IMPORTANT__ This command relies on a specific version of the Terminal.Gui assembly.
+You might encounter version conflicts from modules that use older versions of this assembly like `Microsoft.PowerShell.ConsoleGuiTools`.
 You may need to load this module first in a new PowerShell session.

 ## User Preferences